eclipse-tractusx/tractus-x-release/README.md

 ## Helm Repository

-For information about using the Tractus-X Helm repository, please refer to [this documentation](docs/helm-repsoitory.md).
+For information about using the Tractus-X Helm repository, please refer to the [charts](https://github.com/eclipse-tractusx/charts) repository.